Pre-Existing Injury Cases in New Jersey

 Can I Still File for Workers' Comp with a Pre-Existing Injury?

-It is not surprising that some people think that if they had a prior injury and suffer an aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
+It is not surprising that some people think that if they had a prior injury or occupational disease and suffer aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
 Fortunately, the law recognizes this situation and does allow the possibility of recovery.

 Call today at (732) 440-3089 for a free consultation!

 In very few circumstances, if the employer or company willfully exposed an employee to danger or intentionally caused harm, the worker may be able to bring forth a civil suit.